How to uninstall AccessibleBoost adware from your operating system?

 How did AccessibleBoost install on my computer?

-PUAs are distributed via download/installation setups of other products.
-"Bundling" is the term used to describe this false marketing tactic of packing regular with unwanted or malicious additions.
-Rushed download/installation processes (e.g. ignored terms, used presets, etc.) - increase the risk of unintentionally allowing bundled content into the system.
-Select PUAs have "official" promotional webpages, from which they can be downloaded.
-Intrusive advertisements proliferate these applications as well.
-Once clicked on, they can execute scripts to download/install PUAs without user permission.
+PUAs are distributed via the download/installation set-ups of other products.
+"Bundling" is the term used to describe this deceptive marketing tactic of packing regular with unwanted or malicious additions.
+Rushing download/installation processes (e.g. ignoring terms, using presets, etc.) increases the risk of unintentionally allowing bundled content into the system.

 AccessibleBoost adware distributed via fake Adobe Flash Player updater/installer:

-Pop-up window displayed once AccessibleBoost installation is over:
+Pop-up window displayed once AccessibleBoost installation is complete:

 Appearance of AccessibleBoost promoting z6airr.com (GIF):